saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 ## Setting Email Notification Thresholds

-Another use-case of the **Fact** component is set an email alert threshold.
-If you want a test to fail more than once before an email is sent, a Fact called `mail_threshold` can be set in the test:
+You can use the **Fact** component to set the email alert threshold: if you want a test to fail more than once before an email is sent, a Fact called `mail_threshold` can be set in the test:

 <img src={useBaseUrl('img/api-testing/factMultiFailure.png')} alt="factMultiFailure.png" />

 This means the test will need to fail twice in a row before an email alert is sent.

-Given that this can be configured within the test, it offers all the flexibility provided by conditional statements, such as an IF condition on the environment the test is running upon:
+Given that this can be configured within the test, it offers all the flexibility provided by conditional statements, such as an **If** condition on the environment the test is running upon:

 <img src={useBaseUrl('img/api-testing/factMultiFailure2.png')} alt="factMultiFailure2.png" />

-### Example
+### Use Case: Setting Email Notification Thresholds

 1. In the composer, add the **Fact** component.